 The coracohumeral ligament originates on the base and outside the border of the coracoid process of the scapula and attaches to a landmark on the humerus called the greater tuberosity.
 While the function of this ligament is not fully understood, it appears to perform a suspensory function to the humeral head.

+The most commonly injured muscles of the shoulder at the Rotator Cuff Muscles.
 The Rotator Cuff is made up of 4 muscle including the:

 The muscles and tendons of the rotator cuff form a cover around the anterior, superior, and posterior humeral head and glenoid cavity of the shoulder by compressing the gleno-humeral joint.
 In addition to stabilization of the joint, the rotator cuff provides the shoulder with tremendous mobility.
 Strained rotator cuff muscles are very common in sports.
 If you want to learn more about the rotator cuff, please watch this rotator cuff injuries video.

 The subacromial bursa lies on the top portion of the supraspinatus tendon.
 The bursa is a fluid-filled sac and acts to cushion and reduce friction during motion between the overlying bone of the acromion and the soft rotator cuff muscles below.
 It often extends out to be continuous with the sub-deltoid bursa.
+Bursitis of the shoulder is treated again with modalities such as ice, heat and rest.

 The muscles in the back of the shoulder include the: